Juris-M/indigobook/README.rst

 Indigo Book
 ===========

-This is repo has code for layering interactive sampling popups over the citation examples contained in the Indigo Book, a citation manual for US law.
-The repo contains only the code; the text of manual is available separately (see link below).
+This repo has code for layering interactive sampling popups over the citation examples contained in the Indigo Book, a citation manual for US law.
+The repo contains only the code; the text of the manual is available separately (link below).

 -------------
 Prerequisites